Liechtenstein to San Marino by Public Transport: A Four-Country Overland Adventure

 Where to stay in San Marino

-We stayed at Hostaria da Lino, right next to the base station for the cable car and arrived in the medieval city, via cable car.
+We stayed at Hostaria da Lino, right next to the cable car base station, and arrived in the medieval city via cable car.
 Staying in Borgo Maggiore (the lower town) turned out to be a great choice.
 A restaurant filled with locals, and a testament to how good the food actually was.
 Such a characterful place with a good breakfast too.
-To get back from the walled city, after dark we took a well lit path down the mountainside back to the hotel.
+To get back from the walled city, after dark, we took a well-lit path down the mountainside back to the hotel.

 Getting to Liechtenstein

-If you’re wondering how we arrived in Liechtenstein, it’s an hour and a half on the train from Zurich to Sargans.
-From here you can walk across the road and pick up Bus 11 for the short bus ride over the border into the centre of Vaduz.
+If you’re wondering how we ended up in Liechtenstein, it’s an hour and a half by train from Zurich to Sargans.
+From here, you can walk across the road and pick up Bus 11 for the short bus ride over the border into the centre of Vaduz.

 Where to go next